 “Did you get my note regarding the sex ed class?”
 I asked cautiously.

 “Yes,” she replied.
 “You actually didn’t need to write it.
 We already had that on the agenda.
-Jeremy’s very good at advocating for himself.”
+Colin’s very good at advocating for himself.”

 Once I got home from work, I told Jeremy about the call.
 He flashed me a mocking grin.